-&lt;sup>35 Contribution from the Government of Latvia.
+&lt;sup>39 Contribution from the Government of Latvia.
 Also, by participating in the program, developing countries could shape the research agenda and ensure that it aligns with their own development priorities.
 Yet it is noted that small private innovative companies have limited capacity to come up with new initiatives and implement several projects at the same time.

-&lt;sup>36 For more informations on the complementary funding mechanisms in third countries and territories, please refer to: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021- struggles to attract funding from donor countries, which often prefer bilateral agencies (Kumar, 2015).
-Better coordinating STI support on climate change issues at the international level could help rationalize resources, guarantee stable funding over a horizon reasonable to scale up financed activities toward self-sustainability, and give more voice to developing countries in pinpointing those areas of intervention closer to their more pressing needs.
+2019).
+However, despite being the largest international public climate fund, its budget is rather small compared to the world climate-related finance, and it struggles to attract funding from donor countries, which often prefer bilateral agencies (Kumar, 2015).
+A better coordination of STI support to address climate change issues at the international level could help rationalize resources, guarantee stable funding over a reasonable horizon to scale up financed activities toward self-sustainability, and give more voice to developing countries in pinpointing those areas of intervention closer to their more pressing needs.